Regulatory and Legislative Analysis #5

 Various reports issued in response to the March 2022 Executive Order of responsible development of digital assets on September 16th (various links within text)

-US Department of Treasury issued Action plan to address illicit financing risks of digital assets.
-This report discussed threats (i.e., money laundering and terrorist and proliferation financing) and vulnerabilities and risks (i.e., anonymity enhancing technologies, variance in country regulation, virtual asset service provider (What is a Virtual Asset Service Provider (VASP)?
-A Virtual A...
-More) compliance and registration, etc.) related to virtual asset activities and separates them from central bank digital currencies (CBDCs).
-Following the discussion of threats, vulnerabilities, and risks posed by virtual assets, seven priority actions were outlined, which included: 1) monitoring emerging risk; 2) improving global Anti-Money Laundering/Counter Financing of Terrorism (AML/CFT) regulation/enforcement; 3) updating Bank Secrecy Act BSA regulations; 4) strengthening US AML/CFT supervision over virtual assets; 5) holding illicit actors and cyber criminals accountable; 6) engaging with private sector; and 7) supporting US leadership in financial/payments technology.
+US Department of Treasury issued Action plan to In a cryptocurrency context, an address is a cryptographic k...
+More illicit financing risks of digital assets.
+This report discussed threats (i.e., money laundering and terrorist and proliferation financing) and vulnerabilities and risks (i.e., anonymity enhancing technologies, variance in country regulation, A Virtual Asset Service Provider (VASP) is defined by the Fi...
+More compliance and registration, etc.) related to The term "virtual asset" refers to any digital representatio...
+More activities and separates them from central bank digital currencies (CBDCs).
+Following the discussion of threats, vulnerabilities, and risks posed by virtual assets, seven priority actions were outlined, which included: 1) monitoring emerging risk; 2) improving global Anti-Money Laundering/Counter Financing of Terrorism (AML/CFT) regulation/enforcement; 3) updating The Bank Secrecy Act (BSA) is U.S. legislation aimed toward ...
+More BSA regulations; 4) strengthening US AML/CFT supervision over virtual assets; 5) holding illicit actors and cyber criminals accountable; 6) engaging with private sector; and 7) supporting US leadership in financial/payments technology.
 Each of these action plans have underlying supporting actions and US Department of Treasury has outlined future engagements.

-The US Attorney General issued the Role of law enforcement in detecting, investigating, and prosecuting criminal activity related to digital assets.
-This publication notes the importance of mitigating illicit uses of digital assets for criminal activities such as cybercrime, ransomware, human trafficking, narcotics trafficking, etc. The report details criminal exploitation of digital assets, including examples, and also focuses on decentralized finance and non-fungible tokens.
-The report outlines a number of actions that could disrupt illicit activities and hold illicit actors accountable, which focus predominantly on legislative and regulatory actions (i.e., applicability of the BSA, travel rule, sentencing guidelines, statute of limitations, etc.).
+The US Attorney General issued the Role of law enforcement in detecting, investigating, and prosecuting A Criminal is an individual or group who has been convicted ...
+More activity related to digital assets.
+This publication notes the importance of mitigating illicit uses of digital assets for criminal activities such as cybercrime, A type of malicious program that is designed to encrypt a sy...
+More, human trafficking, narcotics trafficking, etc. The report details criminal exploitation of digital assets, including examples, and also focuses on decentralized finance and non-fungible tokens.
+The report outlines a number of actions that could disrupt illicit activities and hold illicit actors accountable, which focus predominantly on legislative and regulatory actions (i.e., applicability of the BSA, In October 2018, the Financial Action Task Force (FATF), the...
+More, sentencing guidelines, statute of limitations, etc.).

 US Department of Treasury issued The future of money and payments.
 This provides extensive background on money and payments topic, but it culminates in four recommendations to improve the US system of money and payments to best achieve an applicable range policy goals.
 Recommendations include: 1) advance work on a possible US CBDC; 2) encourage use of instant payments systems; 3) establish a federal framework for payments regulation to protect users and the financial system; and 4) prioritize effort to improve cross-border payments balancing payment system efficiency and national security needs.